tynasello/event-driven-microservices/README.md

 management-service:

 - CLI allowing a user to perform actions, and oversee and ~~view the flow of events in the system~~.
-- Service created with Rust and the Clap crate
+- Service created with Rust and the Clap crate.

 order-service: